Program: B.S., Civil Engineering

 22 units are satisfied by coursework in the major.
 Completion of the Civil Engineering major satisfies A3 Critical Thinking.
 6 units of Physical Science may be used to satisfy sections B1-3.
 1 unit of C1 Arts or C2 Humanities is waived.
 MATH 150A satisfies Basic Skills B4 Mathematics/Quantitative Reasoning; ME 370 satisfies B5 Scientific Inquiry and Quantitative Reasoning; MSE 304 satisfies 3 units of upper division D1 Social Sciences; and CE 101/L and CE 280/L satisfy E Lifelong Learning.

 General Education Units: 26

 Total Units Required for the B.S.
 Degree: 126

 To carry out the mission of the Civil Engineering program, the faculty has established the following educational objectives.
 During the first few years following graduation, the graduates of the Civil Engineering program will have the following qualities:

-- Graduates will continue further studies in engineering and other professional disciplines as appropriate to their careers.
+- Graduates will continue further studies in engineering and other professional disciplines throughout their careers.

-- Graduates will develop creative engineering solutions to project challenges that are cost-effective and environmentally sensitive.
+- Graduates will develop creative and appropriate solutions to project challenges which are ethically and environmentally sensitive, and cost effective.